Scalar Casimir effects in a Lorentz violation scenario induced by the presence of constant vectors: Investigating Lorentz symmetry violation in the Casimir effect

-As we can see, the results obtained in this section differ from the ones found for the Dirichlet and Neumann boundary conditions by a numerical factor and by an opposite sign.
+As we can see, the results obtained in this section differ from the ones found for the Dirichlet and Neumann boundary conditions by a numerical factor and an opposite sign.
 These results corroborate the fact that the Casimir energy and pressure depend strongly on the boundary conditions imposed on the field and on parameters of Lorentz symmetry breaking.
+In Fig. \ref{plot_mixed}, we numerically display the behaviors of the Casimir energies per unit area as a function of $a\mu$, adopting different values for the parameters $\lambda_1$ and $\lambda_2$ for the two models analyzed in this section.
+The left plot shows the behavior associated with $v^\mu$ parallel to the plates, and the right plot shows the behavior for the vector $v^\mu$ perpendicular to them.

-In Fig. \ref{plot_mixed} we display numerically the behaviors of the Casmir energies per unity area as function of $a\mu$ adopting different values for the parameters $\lambda_1$ and $\lambda_2$ for the two models analyzed in this section.
-In the left plot we present the behavior associated with $v^\mu$ parallel to the plates, and the right plot the behavior for the vector $v^\mu$ perpendicular to them.
+\section{Concluding remarks}

-\section{Concluding Remarks}
+In this paper, we have analyzed the Casimir effect of a massive scalar quantum field confined between two large parallel plates in a Lorentz-violating scenario.
+The confinement of the bosonic field is achieved through boundary conditions imposed on the plates, namely Dirichlet, Neumann, and mixed conditions.
+Lorentz violation is introduced through a CPT-even, aether-like manner, considering the coupling between the space-time derivative of the field with two background constant four-vectors.
+The intensity of these interactions is determined by two dimensionless parameters, $\lambda_i$, for $i=1,2$.
+This analysis can be seen as an extension of the previous work developed in \cite{Messias2017}, where only one four-vector was considered.
+Here, we assume that one of the four-vectors is timelike and the other is spacelike.
+We consider two distinct directions for the latter: parallel and perpendicular to the plates.